 Running the Numbers

 Beautiful people constitue a small sample of the population, as do intelligent people.
-The chances of a person falling into both categories is potentially smaller still.
+The chances of a person falling into both categories is therefore smaller still.
 So yes, a person being both gorgeous and intelligent is less likely than them being one of those things exclusively.
-But, and here is the crucial point, this is an incidental relationship, not a causal one.
+But, and here is the crucial point, this is an incidental relationship not a causal one.

 It also doesn’t mean if you’re good at Science you’re unattractive.
 Neither is it true that if you’re gorgeous you’re doomed to fail your exams.
-The truth is that your brains and your beauty are completely uncoupled from each other.
-If you care about appearances then you primp and preen yourself as much as you want.
-If you don't care about your appearance then leave the house wearing a crumpled sack if you want.
+The truth is that your brains and your beauty are completely uncoupled.
+If you care about appearances then primp and preen yourself as much as you want.
+If you don't care about your appearance then leave the house wearing a crumpled sack for all the difference it will make.
 There's no correct way for a Scientist to look.

 So, there’s my hypothesis.
 Because we tend to associate hot with dumb, we’re less likely to trust a hot Scientist because it implies a contradiction.
 Now, like all hypotheses, it needs to be criticised and tested, so let me know what the problems are and let’s see if we can disconfirm it!